Cynthia Nixon: Early life and education

 Nixon was born in the Manhattan borough of New York City, the only child of Walter Elmer Nixon Jr., a radio journalist from Harlingen, Texas, and Anne Elizabeth (née Knoll), an actress originally from Chicago.
 She credits her mother with "indoctrinating" her into theatre.
 She is of English and German descent.
 Her grandparents were Adolph Knoll, Etta Elizabeth Williams, Walter E. Nixon, and Grace Truman McCormack.
 Nixon's parents divorced when she was six years old.
 According to Nixon, her father was often unemployed and her mother was the household's main breadwinner: Nixon's mother worked on the game show To Tell the Truth, coaching the "impostors" who claimed to be the person described by the host.

 Nixon was an actress all through her years at Hunter College Elementary School and Hunter College High School (class of 1984), often taking time away from school to perform in film and on stage.
-Nixon also acted in order to pay her way through Barnard College, where she received a B.A. in English Literature.
-Nixon was also a student in the Semester at Sea Program in the Spring of 1986.
+She acted in order to pay her way through Barnard College, where she received a B.A. in English Literature.
+She was also a student in the Semester at Sea program on the Spring 1986 voyage.